schemathesis/schemathesis/docs/customization.rst

 ``add_case``
 ~~~~~~~~~~~~

-For each ``add_case`` hook and for each endpoint, we create an additional, duplicate test case.
+For each ``add_case`` hook and each endpoint, we create an additional, duplicate test case.
 We pass the Case object from the duplicate test to the ``add_case`` hook.
-The user may change the Case object (and therefore the request data) before the request is sent to the server.
+The user may change the Case object (and therefore the request's data) before the request is sent to the server.
 The ``add_case`` allows the user to target specific
-behavior in the API by changing specific details of the duplicate request.
+behavior in the API by changing the duplicate request's specific details.

 .. code:: python